jlucking2023/github.io/transforms.md

 |[merge](#merge)	|Merge columns using coalesce
 |[rownumber](#rownumber)  |Adds row number column to rows based on a partition column list

-# Using Transforms
+## Using Transforms

-- Transform configuration is specified in the `transform-spec` section of the JSON configuration file.
+- Transform configuration is specified in the `transform-spec` section of the workflow's JSON configuration file.
 The filename follows the convention of `<database name>-<table name>.json` and is stored in the `/etl/transformation-spec` folder in the `etl-scripts` bucket.
-When using CDK for deployment, the contents of `/lib/glue_scripts/lib/transformation-spec` directory will be automatically deployed to this location.
+When using CDK for deployment, the contents of the `/lib/glue_scripts/lib/transformation-spec` directory will be automatically deployed to this location.

 - For an example of all transforms in one place, refer to the [all-transforms-example.json](../lib/glue_scripts/transformation-spec/all-transforms-example.json) in the `transformation-spec` directory of the repository.